2008 Florida Gators football team: Hawaii

 The second half was a mirror image of the first half for the Gators.
 Another 28 points was scored in the third quarter beginning with a 62-yard rushing touchdown by true freshman Jeffery Demps.
 The next Gator offensive possession featured the first touchdown pass of the season by Heisman-winner Tim Tebow.
 Tim Tebow and Louis Murphy connected on a 48-yard pass on the second play of the drive to score a touchdown only 38 seconds after having initiating the drive.
 Near the end of the 3rd quarter, sophomore quarterback Cam Newton stood in for Tim Tebow and put together a drive capped off with a 1-yard QB rushing TD.
-The final score the Gators put on the board was an interception returned for a touchdown by Gator DB Ahmad Black in his first career game as a Gator.
+The final score the Gators put on the board was an interception returned for a touchdown by Gator safety Ahmad Black in his first career game as a Gator.
 Entering into the fourth quarter, Florida led 56–0.
 Hawaii was able to put 10 points on the board ending the game with a score of 56–10.
 Hawaii used three quarterbacks, all of whom threw for interceptions.
 The Gators' offense finished with 406 total yards; 255 of those coming on the ground.
 This was the first game since the 2006 season where Tim Tebow did not have at least two touchdowns in a game.
 In the previous season, he had at least one rushing touchdown and one passing touchdown in all 13 games (14 game streak dating to 2007 BCS National Championship Game).
 The Gators' defense forced six Hawaii turnovers and held Hawaii's offense to only 241 yards.